stringertheory/traces/docs/index.rst

 ----

-Taking measurements at irregular intervals is common, but most tools for analyzing data over time are designed for regularly-spaced measurements.
-It's a shame, because `unevenly-spaced data is actually pretty great, particularly for sensor data analysis
+Taking measurements at irregular intervals is common, but most tools are primarily designed for evenly-spaced measurements.
+Also, in the real world, time series have missing observations or you may have multiple series with different frequencies: it's can be useful to model these as unevenly-spaced.

+.. include:: goals.rst

+Traces was designed by the team at `Datascope
+<https://datascopeanalytics.com/>`__ based on several practical
+applications in different domains, because it turns out `unevenly-spaced data is actually pretty great, particularly for sensor data analysis
 <https://datascopeanalytics.com/blog/unevenly-spaced-time-series/>`_.

-Traces aims to make it simple to:

--  read, write, and manipulate unevenly-spaced time series data
--  perform basic analyses of unevenly-spaced time series data without making an awkward / lossy transformation to evenly-spaced representations
--  gracefully transform unevenly-spaced times series data to evenly-spaced representations

 Installation
 ------------